-We got a trailer last month, and IFC Films has released the first poster for Camp X-Ray, writer-director Peter Sattler’s Sundance hit which sees Kristen Stewart (Twilight) as a guard at Guantanamo Bay who strikes up a friendship with one of the detainees, portrayed by Payman Maadi (A Separation)…
+With less than two weeks to go before its U.S. release IFC Films has debuted a new trailer for Camp X-Ray, writer-director Peter Sattler’s upcoming Guantanamo Bay drama which stars Kristen Stewart (Twilight) as a guard who strikes up an unlikely friendship with a detainee, played by Payman Maadi (A Separation).

 - Gary Collinson

 This past week, the South Carolina Film Commission hosted a small troupe of journalists for a lovely, whirlwind tour of Charleston and its surrounding areas.
 The wining and dining (so, so much dining) was an effort to show off the city, and the state, as a great place for moviemaking.
 It worked.
 A fairly long list of films have made their home there over the years, perhaps most famously The Patriot; but also The Prince of Tides, Dear John, Forrest Gump and incredibly, Die Hard: With A Vengeance (along with many others).
 TV shows are also no exception: Army Wives just finished up its seventh season, while Reckless finished its first (and while Reckless may not have been a great series by any measure, it did have "one of the best B-rolls on television," to agree with our hosts).
 Hit the jump for more on how South Carolina is looking »

 It’s hard to slow down and savor life (or love) when you have the likes of Peter Pan, the Wicked Witch and evil snowmen coming after you.
 And yet Once Upon a Time‘s Emma will endeavor to do just that as Season 4 of the ABC series continues this Sunday at 8/7c.

 TVLine spoke with Jennifer Morrison about Emma’s adventures in dating, a certain swashbuckler’s extreme makeover, having an ice time with Queen Elsa, smoothing things over with Regina and other hot topics.